 Jessica Delfino, NY

-Jessica Delfino is a writer and mom, among many other things.
+Jessica Delfino is a writer and mom, among other things.
 She grew up in a very musical and creative family on the east coast, then studied fine art and animation in college.
-After graduating, she worked as an award-winning, touring comedian-musician for many years.
-Since then, she’s been published in countless notable national publications, but every now and then, she hops back on stage.
-In her free time, she teaches people of all ages to sing, write songs and play ukulele and guitar.
+After graduating, she worked as an award-winning, touring comedian-musician.
+She’s regularly published in countless notable national publications, including The New York Times, The New Yorker, The Atlantic and more.
+Every now and then, she hops back on stage.
+She is also an educator who teaches people of all ages to sing, write (whether it be songs or satire), and play ukulele and guitar.
 She lives in New York City with one husband, one toddler and one cat.

 As a StoryTerrace writer, Jessica interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.